FrodgE/fetch-user-environment/README.md

 ## Usage

 Once configured (see below), upon starting Visual Studio Code this extension will automatically check that all required settings have been applied and that all required extensions have been installed.
-The extension can also be run manually through the command pallete.
+The extension can also be run manually through the command palette.

-To compare the current user settings with those at the shared location, open the command pallete and run the following command.
+To compare the current user settings with those at the shared location, open the command palette and run the following command.
 Settings that are incorrect or missing will be updated.
 This command will also apply any default settings that have not yet been specified by the user.

 ```
 Fetch user environment: Fetch settings
 ```

-To compare extensions that are installed locally with those at the shared location, open the command pallete and run the following command.
+To compare extensions that are installed locally with those at the shared location, open the command palette and run the following command.
 Extensions that are newer or missing will be side loaded.

 ```
 Fetch user environment: Fetch extensions